henchman21/dnsupdate-ws/FLOW.md

 ## get_ipv6 ##

 When called, returns the current AAAA record for HOSTNAME or HOST + ZONE.
+Allows for comparison with current IP for manual updates via ```update_ipv6```

 Parameters: